-I/UCRC Executive Summary - Project Synopsis Center/Site: CANFSA/Colorado School of Mines Tracking No.: 29-L: Identification of Deformation Mechanisms of Thermally Stable Cast Al-Cu Alloys via Neutron Diffraction Center/Site Director: CANFSA/M. Kaufman/P. Collins/A. Clarke Project Leader: Brian Milligan Date: October 2019 E-mail: bmilliga@mines.edu Type: (Continuing) Project Leader: \$240,000, Leveraged
+I/UCRC Executive Summary - Project Synopsis Date: April 2020 Center/Site: CANFSA/Colorado School of Mines Tracking No. : 29-L: Identification of Deformation Mechanisms of Thermally Stable Cast Al-Cu Alloys via Neutron Diffraction Phone : (906) 370-9057 E-mail: bmilliga@mines.edu Center/Site Director: CANFSA/M. Kaufman/P. Collins/A. Clarke Type: (Continuing) Project Leader: Brian Milligan Proposed Budget: \$240,000, Leveraged

-Project Description: The classic Al-Cu alloy system has long been popular due to its low cost, low density, and high strength.
-However, there is still room for development in understanding of its mechanical properties.
-This project aims to improve the scientific understanding of deformation behavior in Al-Cu alloys as a function of precipitate structure and temperature from bulk to individual precipitate scales, then apply that knowledge to inform heat treatment and alloy design.
+Project Description: The classic Al-Cu alloy system has long been popular due to its low cost and the ability to create low density, high strength alloys.
+However, room still exists to fundamentally understand the microstructures and mechanical properties produced by aging.
+This project aims to improve the scientific understanding of deformation behavior in Al-Cu alloys as a function of precipitate structure and temperature from the individual precipitate scale to the bulk, and then apply that knowledge to inform heat treatment and alloy design.

-Experimental plan: Neutron diffraction at ORNL's Spallation Neutron Source (VULCAN beamline) will be used to observe the grain-level deformation mechanisms in situ.
+Experimental plan: Neutron diffraction at ORNL's Spallation Neutron Source (VULCAN beamline) is being used to observe the grain-level deformation mechanisms in situ.
 Transmission electron microscopy (TEM) will be implemented to observe fine-scale precipitate morphology pre- and post-mechanical testing.
-Constitutive modeling will be implemented to quantify deformation mechanism changes.
-Collaboration will be done with co-authors to implement molecular dynamics and perhaps crystal plasticity modeling.
+Constitutive modeling will be performed to quantify deformation mechanism changes.
+Collaboration will be performed with co-authors to implement molecular dynamics and crystal plasticity modeling.

-Related work elsewhere: A. Shyam's group (ORNL) is studying the mechanical behavior and phase transformations in the same alloys ex situ.
+Related work elsewhere: A. Shyam's group (ORNL) is studying the mechanical behavior and phase transformations in the same alloys.
 N. Chawla's group (Arizona State University) is studying phase transformations and deformation of Al-Cu alloys in situ.
-C. Hutchinson's group (Monash University) are modeling deformation behavior of Al-Cu alloys from first principles and experimental data.
+C. Hutchinson's group (Monash University) is modeling deformation of Al-Cu alloys from first principles and experimental data.
+S. Mishra's group (IIT Kanpur) is studying precipitate/matrix load transfer mechanisms during yielding and strain hardening.

 How this project is different: Other projects related to deformation in Al-Cu alloys focus either on an individual precipitate scale or on a bulk, polycrystalline scale.
-This project aims to bridge the gap between the bulk and precipitate-scale by in-situ characterization.
+This project aims to bridge the gap between the bulk and precipitate-scale in-situ.

-Milestones for the current proposed year: Perform additional TEM to observe sheared precipitates; Continue analysis of the grain-scale and precipitate-scale deformation mechanisms in Al-Cu alloy RR350 as a function of temperature using in-situ neutron diffraction; Begin analysis of creep mechanisms in various alloys using in-situ neutron diffraction;
+Milestones for the current proposed year:

+- Continued analysis of the grain-scale and precipitate-scale deformation mechanisms in Al-Cu alloy RR350 as a function of temperature by in-situ using neutron diffraction; - Begin analysis of creep mechanisms in-situ for various alloys using neutron diffraction; - Continued development of mesoscale load transfer model.